|

 Lord Hood occupied the port of Toulon, where the population

-was in revolt against the revolutionary government in
+was in revolt against the revolutionary government

-his British contingent no more than 1,200 men from the
+them all.
+Initially, his British contingent no more

-11th, 25th, 30th and 69th Regiments of Foot, all of whom
+Regiments of Foot, all of whom had been embarked on

-had been embarked on the fleet as marines when the war
+the fleet as marines when the war began, and although

-the arrival of Sardinian, Neapolitan and some additional
+of Sardinian, Neapolitan and some additional British

-could do little to strengthen the defences against a French
+do little to strengthen the defences against a French

 force that quickly grew to over 20,000 men, including